AdguardTeam/KnowledgeBaseDNS/docs/private-dns/server-and-settings/access.md

 ## How to set it up

+### Allowed clients
-- **Allowed clients.** This allows you to specify which clients can use your DNS server.

-This setting has the highest priority.
+This setting  allows you to specify which clients can use your DNS server.
+It has the highest priority.
 For example, if the same IP address is on both the denied and allowed list, it will still be allowed.

+### Disallowed clients

-- **Disallowed clients.** Here you can list the clients that are not allowed to use your DNS server.
+Here you can list the clients that are not allowed to use your DNS server.
 You can block access to all clients and use only selected ones.
 To do this, add two addresses to the disallowed clients: `0.0.0.0.0/0` and `::/0`.
 Then, in the *Allowed clients* field, specify the addresses that can access your server.

 :::note Important